ANNUAL COMMUNITY EVENTS

 The Hopewell Valley is rich with talented artists.
-In early October, a weekend is designated to celebrate local artists by having them open their studios and share their passion.
+A weekend is designated to celebrate local artists by having them open their studios and share their passion.
 The self-guided tour begins at the Train Station and Freight Shed.

 The Sunday before Halloween means it’s time for the annual Borough costume parade sponsored by the Hopewell Borough Fire Department.
 Line up is at 12:30 pm at the Train Station, 2 Railroad Place.
 All are encouraged to be creative.
 Dress up your pet, decorate bikes and wagons and march down Greenwood Avenue, across Broad Street to the Fire Station.
 Step off is 1 pm.
 If weather is an issue, please arrive at the Fire Station at 1 pm.

 Children’s Holiday Gift Shop